 Music Therapy is considered a Related Service within IDEA, similar to occupational therapy, physical therapy, or speech and language therapy.
 Increasingly, school districts are realizing the value of music therapy services and are providing individuals with music therapy as a related service.

-When music therapy is provided as a direct related service, it is provided following the same guidelines as other therapies, such as physical therapy or occupational therapy.
 The need for a related service is determined by an assessment conducted by a qualified professional, a Board Certified Music Therapist, and can then be considered by the Committee for Special Education for inclusion in a student’s IEP.
 As with other related services, music therapy is recommended as a related service only if it is necessary for the child to benefit from his individual education program.
 The Music Therapy Evaluation conducted by Roman Music Therapy Services follows the SEMTAP (Special Education Music Therapy Assessment Process), a nationally recognized and published evaluation format by Prelude Music Therapy in Texas.

 It consists of the following elements:

 - A formal request for a music therapy assessment from a parent or other member of the IEP team

 - A review of the child’s IEP including goals and objectives